ni/measurement-plugin-python/docs/README.md

 3. [Run](https://code.visualstudio.com/docs/python/python-tutorial#_run-hello-world)/[Debug](https://code.visualstudio.com/docs/python/debugging#_basic-debugging) the measurement python file created using NIMS

-4. To step the running measurement service, press `Enter` in the terminal to properly close the service.
+4. To stop the running measurement service, press `Enter` in the terminal to properly close the service.

 5. After the usage of measurement, deactivate the virtual environment.
 Measurement developers can skip this step if they are not using any virtual environments or poetry-based projects.